-If you want to get in to a growing allied health profession, becoming an EMT in Delaware is much simpler than many may think.
-All working EMTs are regulated in Delaware by the Delaware Office of Emergency Medical Services (OEMS).
-Below we walk you through what it take to become an emergency medical technician in Delaware according to the rules and regulations of the state.
+If you want to get in to a growing allied health profession in Delaware, taking EMT training in Delaware may be for you.
+All working EMTs in Delaware and regulated and controlled by the Delaware Office of Emergency Medical Services (OEMS).
+You have to pass training approved by them to be able to become an EMT in Delaware.
+Below we walk you through the steps you will have to follow to make it a reality.

-How you can become an Emergency Medical Technician in Delaware
+How to Become an Emergency Medical Technician in Delaware

-Step 2: Complete an accredited EMT school in DE
+Step 2: Complete an Accredited EMT Course in DE

 Delaware Office of Emergency Medical Services (OEMS) Approved EMT Training